-The minor in Children's Studies is an interdisciplinary program of study inspired by the work of the Fred Rogers Center for Early Learning and Children's Media.
+The minor in Children's Studies is an interdisciplinary program of study inspired by the work of the Fred Rogers Institute.
 Grounded in the Liberal Arts, the goals of the Children's Studies Minor are:

 - to enhance students' understanding of children from a variety of disciplinary perspectives, - to provide students with a broad-based examination of childhood and adolescence, and - to develop students' understanding and practical application of how to serve and work with children and families.